Home Apartments Transport The Area Athens Guide Parking Blog

 📍 3is Septemvriou 73, Athens 104 33

 Georgian-inspired breads, khachapuri, homemade cheese pies and Caucasus-style baking.
-Everything tastes fresh, careful and properly made.
+Very fresh and carefully made.

 Koulourades — traditional Thessaloniki koulouri Koulourades — traditional Thessaloniki koulouri